Juratyrant

-Juratyrant (meaning "Jurassic tyrant") is a tyrannosauroid dinosaur genus from the late Jurassic period (early Tithonian age) of England.
-The genus contains a single species, Juratyrant langhami, which was once classed as a species of Stokesosaurus.
+Juratyrant (meaning "Jurassic tyrant") is a genus of tyrannosauroid dinosaur from the late Jurassic period (early Tithonian age) of England.
+The genus contains a single species, Juratyrant langhami, which was once classified as a species of Stokesosaurus.

 Discovery

 The species is known from a single specimen consisting of an "associated partial skeleton represented by a complete pelvis" as well as a partially complete leg and neck, back and tail vertebrae.
 This skeleton was discovered in 1984 in Dorset.
 The specimen was mentioned in several papers, but was not formally described until 2008.
 The species was named in honor of commercial fossil collector Peter Langham, who uncovered the specimen.
 The specimen was discovered in strata of the Kimmeridge Clay dating from the Tithonian, the final stage of the Late Jurassic, and belonging to the Pectinatites pectinatus ammonite zone, indicating the fossil is between 149.3 and 149 million years old.

 Description

-Paul (2010) listed it at 5 meters (16 ft) and 300 kg (660 lbs).
-Another estimation gave a larger size of 6.7 meters (22 ft) and 760 kg (1,675 lbs).
+Paul (2010) listed it at 5 m and 300 kg.
+In a 2013 study, it was estimated to weigh up to 648 kg.
+Another estimation gave a larger size of 6.7 m and 760 kg.

 The holotype of Juratyrant is a partial skeleton composed of specimens OUMNH J.3311-1 through OUMNH J.3311-30.
 Its components include a cervical vertebra, five dorsal vertebrae, a complete sacrum, five caudal vertebrae, a complete pelvic girdle, both femurs, both tibiae, and various other fragments.
 Although initially considered a species of Stokesosaurus due to various traits of the ilium, subsequent review has shown that due to the limited amount of pelvic material for basal tyrannosauroids, these traits cannot be assumed to only be present in these two species and thus S. langhami must be placed in its own genera.
 Once separated from Stokesosaurus, Juratyrant can be characterized by four autapomorphies, as well as two assumed autapomorphies (which are difficult to assess due to preservation):